sblauth/cashocs/docs/source/demos/optimal_control/doc_heat_equation.rst

 we first have to perform a semi-discretization of the PDE system in the temporal component (e.g. via finite differences), and then solve the resulting sequence of PDEs.

-In particular, for the use with CASHOCS, we have to create not a single weak form and :py:class:`fenics.Function`, that can be re-used, like one would in classical FEniCS programs, but we have to create the corresponding objects a-priori for each time step.
+In particular, for the use with cashocs, we have to create not a single weak form and :py:class:`fenics.Function`, that can be re-used, like one would in classical FEniCS programs, but we have to create the corresponding objects a-priori for each time step.